radiantlogicinc/iddm-lite/documentation/CONFIGURING_IDDM_LITE_SETUP_IMAGE.md

 ### Using Zip

 If for some reason git cannot be accessed on the in-store servers, the content can be downloaded from the promotion git repository as a zip file and placed on the machine.
+It must be placed in the setup directory with the name `iddm-promotion.zip` (`${IDDM_DATA_ROOT}/setup/iddm-promotion.zip`).

+The primary issue with the zip approach is needing to transfer the data manually to each store.
+Otherwise, it is just as effective as the git approach.

+## Adding